-SUNY Fredonia has been recycling tons of corrugated cardboard, mixed paper, glass, tires, batteries, plastic, and motor oil for many years.
-Starting in Fall 2007, the university expanded these efforts to offer campus-wide recycling in all buildings.
-New recycling centers were placed in lobbies, café areas, and loading docks of all campus buildings.
+SUNY Fredonia annually recycles tons of corrugated cardboard, mixed paper, glass, tires, batteries, plastic, metal, motor oil, mattresses and many more items.
+In the Fall of 2007, the university expanded these efforts to offer campus-wide recycling in all buildings.
+Recycling centers were placed in lobbies, café areas, and loading docks of all campus buildings.
 In 2008, recycling totes were placed in all Residence Hall students rooms, lounges, classrooms, conference rooms and every office on campus.
 Just look for the recycling center signs throughout campus, and start doing your part to help the campus achieve a more sustainable future.
 A brief overview of the benefits of recycling along with information on how to recycle appropriate materials is below.

 Click here to view a campus map showing each recycling station